vorobii-vitalii/redis-netty-bridge/README.md

 2. Redis handshake
 3. Basic commands for Redis sentinel
 4. Correct order of messages processing, therefore support for pipelining is there
+5. Parsers for the most common commands
+6. Command processing framework open for extension

 **How to use the library?**